SimplyBerni/SimplyBerni/README.md

 3.  **Executive Translation:** If it doesn’t inform the C-Suite, it’s just noise.

 ---
 ## 🤝 Open to Collaboration
-I am actively seeking partnerships with:
-* Organisations modernising their analytics capability.
+*I am actively seeking partnerships with organisations modernising their analytics capabilities, tech-based innovators, and founders building data-driven products.*
-* Wearable / Health-tech innovators.
-* Founders building data-driven products.

 **If you believe data should empower rather than overwhelm, let’s talk.**

 ---
 ## 🌐 Connect
 * **LinkedIn:** [Bernadette M.](https://www.linkedin.com/in/bernadatte-m-78055559)
 * **GitHub:** [@SimplyBerni](https://github.com/SimplyBerni)